gitadi2/netsentry/README.md

 1. Shannon entropy `H(X) = −Σ p(x) log₂(p(x))` computed over 128-byte payload windows per flow
 2. The resulting entropy time-series is passed to MATLAB `wavedec(H, 4, "db4")` — a 4-level Daubechies-4 Discrete Wavelet Transform
 3. Level-1 and level-2 detail coefficients reveal **periodic high-entropy spikes** — the signature of C2 beaconing
-4. Unlike FFT, the DWT handles **non-stationary** signals — catches beacons that vary timing
+4. The discriminator is **timing regularity**, not entropy alone — benign TLS is also high-entropy, but only a beacon calls home on a regular cadence (low coefficient of variation)

-**Result:** Detects Cobalt Strike, Sliver, and custom encrypted C2 implants that bypass signature-based tools.
-Validated against Stratosphere IPS datasets.
+**Method:** A flow is flagged as C2 only when it is *both* encrypted (mean entropy ≥ 6.5 bits) *and* periodic (inter-arrival regularity ≥ 0.55).
+This catches Cobalt Strike / Sliver-style beacons that bypass signature-based tools.

 📊 See [**BENCHMARKS.md**](./BENCHMARKS.md) for detection accuracy, latency percentiles, and the full Snort comparison.

-🔬 The full reproducible experiment harness lives in [`research/`](./research) — run `python research/selftest.py` to validate the detector, then point it at real Stratosphere captures.
+🔬 The full reproducible experiment harness lives in [`research/`](./research) — run `python research/selftest.py` to validate the detector, then point it at real [Stratosphere IPS](https://www.stratosphereips.org/datasets-overview) captures.

 ---